GeeTest UNVEILS NEW PRODUCT LINEUP in 2022 | GeeTest Adaptive CAPTCHA

 - Layer 7: server-side parameter encryption

 GeeTest Adaptive CAPTCHA provides up to 5 CAPTCHA forms, which are adaptive to more events for your business and the system supports the CAPTCHA form setting at any time that takes effect immediately.
-GeeTest v4 has improved the expandability of CAPTCHA integration, Seamless integration, it offers three modes (Intelligent Mode, Invisible Mode, Direct Platform Integration) to make CAPTCHA service integrate with the client's security system.
-Moreover, you can also set up CAPTCHA difficulty, and specify a period to customize CAPTCHA challenge frequency.
+You can also set up CAPTCHA difficulty, and specify a period to customize CAPTCHA challenge frequency.
 GeeTest Adaptive CAPTCHA decision-making model will train itself and update the models regularly.

 For further information, please visit GeeTest Adaptive CAPTCHA: Flexible in Bot Defense